akashdasspl/locationTrackerWEB/readme.md

-# OpenLayers TrackLocation Web app
+# TrackLocation Web app

-This example demonstrates how the `ol` package can be used with [Vite](https://vitejs.dev/).
+This app is basically to show the Location of Mobile devices.

+In this app we use OpenLayer

 To get started, run the following (requires Node 14+):